Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Introduction

 \section{Introduction}

 Ensemble forecast systems are widely used to generate probabilistic weather and climate predictions at lead times of days to decades \citep[e.g. ][]{molteni1996ecmwf, palmer2005representing, doblas2009addressing, vitart2018sub, smith2019robust}.
 The origins, motivations, and practicalities of ensemble forecasting are comprehensively described by \citet{lewis2005roots} and \citet{leutbecher2008ensemble}.
-An important metric for the quality of probabilistic forecasts is their reliability, which requires that the observed frequency of an event tends to $p$ when averaged over many cases for which the event was predicted to occur with probability $p$ \citep{johnson2009reliability, leutbecher2008ensemble, weisheimer2014reliability}.
-Forecast reliability is commonly assessed in short- and medium-range ensemble forecasts using a combination of probabilistic verification metrics and comparison of the average ensemble variance with the average squared error of the ensemble mean \citep[e.g.][]{whitaker1998relationship, scherrer2004analysis, hopson2014assessing, yamaguchi2016observation,rodwell2018flow}.
+In a statistical sense, the goal of ensemble forecasting is to maximise the sharpness of a predicted distribution subject to reliability \citep{gneiting2007probabilistic}, where reliability indicates statistical consistency between the forecasts and observations.
+For event-based probabilistic forecasts, reliability requires that the observed frequency of an event tends to $p$ when averaged over many cases for which the event was predicted to occur with probability $p$ \citep{johnson2009reliability, leutbecher2008ensemble, weisheimer2014reliability}.
+Reliability is also commonly assessed in short- and medium-range ensemble forecasts using a combination of probabilistic verification metrics and comparison of the average ensemble variance with the average squared error of the ensemble mean \citep[e.g.][]{whitaker1998relationship, scherrer2004analysis, hopson2014assessing, yamaguchi2016observation,rodwell2018flow}.